Siriraj Medical Museum

 One of the bizarre attraction, not for the faint of heart.
 Macabre forensic and pathology museum, mummified criminal serial killer, accident victims, skeletons, mutilated babies, and horrific deformations kept in formaldehyde, elephantiasis 35kg testicles, small but horror all around.
 Show how thousands of bodies were identified after the tsunami in 2004.

-A good experience and fascinating information.
+Good experience and fascinating information.

 Please, no children.
 For the curious, interested in or medical background persons, medical students